FREE Dental Implant

 One of the best things about dental implants is that they are so versatile.
 No matter how many teeth you might be missing, you can be sure we can use implants to bring them back.

 Instead of sacrificing two healthy teeth in order to support a bridge, our team can simply place an implant root into the smile and top it with a porcelain crown without altering the surrounding dental structure.

-Implant crowns can be placed throughout the mouth to restore nonconsecutive missing teeth, and a small number of roots can even support an entire partial denture.
-For patients with multiple missing teeth in a row, just 2 implants can be used to hold a bridge that is much stronger and more reliable than a traditional one.
+Implant crowns can be placed throughout the mouth to restore nonconsecutive missing teeth, and a small number of roots can even support a partial denture.
+For patients with multiple missing teeth in a row, just two implants can be used to hold a bridge that is much stronger and more reliable than a traditional one.

 Whether you’re missing a large number of teeth or are just sick and tired of dealing with an unstable denture, implants can help you finally have a set of teeth you can trust.
-With just 4-6 carefully placed implants, a full denture can be secured directly to the jawbone to instantly bring back a patient’s smile and bite strength.
+With just four to six carefully placed implants, a full denture can be secured directly to the jawbone to instantly bring back a patient’s smile and bite strength.

 While implants do tend to cost more upfront compared to traditional bridges and dentures, it’s important to remember that they last dramatically longer.
-While typical restorations need to be replaced every 5-7 years on average, compounding their lower price, the same implants can easily last for multiple decades, saving someone thousands by comparison.
+While typical restorations need to be replaced every five to seven years on average, compounding their lower price, the same implants can easily last for multiple decades, saving someone thousands by comparison.

 If you’re missing teeth in Frederick, look no further than dental implants to restore your smile back to its former glory.
 They are clearly the best choice when it comes to tooth replacement.
 However, it’s completely normal for you to have some questions about the details of the process.
 That’s why we’ve taken some of the dental implant questions we get asked the most often and answered them below for your benefit.
 If your question isn’t answered on this page, just call us and ask!